thoughtbot/ios-on-rails/book/iOS/cocoapods.md

 ### Humon's Podfile

 Installing the CocoaPods gem and creating a podfile is covered in more detail on their website.
-Below is the podfile we're going to use for this project, which indicates what libraries we'll be using.
+Below is the podfile we're going to use for this project.

 	platform :ios, '7.0'

+	target 'Humon' do
 		pod 'SSKeychain', '~> 1.2.2'
 		pod 'SVProgressHUD', '~> 1.0'
+	end

 SSKeychain will help us save user info to the keychain.
 SVProgressHUD will let us display loading views to the user.

-We will manually make our API requests, but we could alternatively use AFNetworking.
-Chapters on using AFNetworking are included in this book's [GitHub repo.](https://github.com/thoughtbot/ios-on-rails)

-Another important Pod to add is either Hockey or TestFlight to distribute our app to Beta testers.
-That process is outlined superbly on either of their developer support pages.

 Once you've updated your podfile, go ahead and run `$ pod install`